NeuroML/Documentation/source/Userdocs/OptimisingNeuroMLModels.md

 ----
 ```

-The Neurotune optimiser uses the evolutionary computation provided by the [Inspyred](https://github.com/aarongarrett/inspyred/) package.
+The Neurotune optimiser uses the evolutionary computation method provided by the [Inspyred](https://github.com/aarongarrett/inspyred/) package.
 In short:

 - the evolutionary algorithm starts with a population of models, each with a random set of parameters picked from our provided set